casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/shovel/index.md

 ## Shovel in Sons of the Forest
 The Shovel is a tool that you can use to dig up the ground to find hidden bunkers, items, and unlock achievements.

-The Cross has no durability, doesn't require additional items, and can't be crafted into something else, so this is the final form.
+The Shovel has no durability, doesn't require additional items, and can't be crafted into something else, so this is the final form.

 ## Requirements to Obtain
 **Cave, Gun Rope, & Rebreather** - Some items require the player to solve a puzzle or use other collected items to obtain.
 For example, you may need to dig into the ground to find an item, so in situations like that, you will need a Shovel.